realadammatthew/realadammatthew/README.md

 ---

+I believe in the importance of valuing time and expertise, and I ensure that my charges reflect this.
+For for-profit companies engaging in per-hour projects, I charge a minimum of `$120/hr`.
+This is not an arbitrary figure but a reflection of the high technical skills required and the substantial investment I've made in the tools needed to deliver quality results.
+For a month-long project (4 weeks) working 40 hours per week, this would equate to approximately **$20K**.

+If you find my rates to be higher than those you've encountered elsewhere, I encourage you to trust in the services I offer.
+The intricate nature of the work I do and the expense of maintaining and updating cutting-edge tools make these rates industry-standard.
+I value my time and expertise just as much as you do, and I strive to deliver the best possible results in the most efficient manner.

-I typically work on engagements of **$5K+**, depending on the scope.
+Also, I typically work on engagements of no less than **$5K**, depending on the scope.
 Final pricing depends on complexity, deliverables, and timeline.
 Let’s figure out what makes sense for your goals.

 ---